The Project on Dispute Resolution and Development (ProDRD)

 - Sustainability.
 Dispute resolution reform efforts in the developing world often fail because too little attention is paid to ensuring their long term self-sufficiency.
 At ProDRD we take care to think beyond our particular mandate—whether it be a short training course or helping to establish a court-connected mediation program—to consider how our work can have a lasting and meaningful impact.

 Our first commitment is to promote the uptake of dispute resolution processes that are centered on these values of legitimacy, access to justice and sustainability.
-Our second commitment is to fulfil the development-related goals and needs of our clients.
+Our second commitment is to fulfill the development-related goals and needs of our clients.

 We are a non-profit organization and often work on a pro bono basis.